16 Comments

 How long can I stay in Peru as a tourist

 So, when you enter, in most cases, you get 90 days.
 But be aware that it’s always at the discretion of the immigration officer how many days he/she is willing to give you.
-For no obvious reason, you might only get 30 or 60 days; or if you overstayed before or if you stayed in Peru before and try to re-enter the country before your first 180-day period is over, you might as well only get anything between 3 and 30 days or are lucky and get the full 90 days.
+For no obvious reason, you might only get 30 or 60 days; or if you overstayed before or if you stayed in Peru before and try to re-enter the country before your first 180-day period is over, you might as well only get anything between 3 and 30 days or, if you are lucky and haven't stayed the max of 183 days in a year, the full 90 days.

 How many days did I get when I entered